Lemon and Thyme Yogurt Bundt Cake is a light cake with a perfect combination of both sweet lemon and minty-earthy thyme.

-Over stirring the batter may create a fragile crust and tough, rubbery cake.
+Overmixing the batter may create a fragile crust and tough, rubbery cake.
 It means that you should stop mixing as soon as you cannot see the ingredient that you just added.
-When you over stirring the batter, the gluten in the flour forms elastic gluten strands, which resulting in a dense and chewy texture.
+When you over stirring the batter, the gluten in the flour forms elastic gluten strands, resulting in a dense and chewy texture.

 The secret to getting your bundt cake out of the pan cleanly every time is to create a nonstick protective layer between the pan and the batter.
-Hence, even though you use non-stick or silicon bundt mould, ensure that you butter and flour the mould before pouring the batter.
+Hence, even though you use non-stick or silicon bundt mold, ensure that you cover the mold with butter and flour before pouring the batter.